Community Connections Team

 Facilities Planning Committee

-Established in the fall, this team of community members and staff members analyzed recommendations of a recent review of current facilities and enrollment forecasts, discussed program plans, and made recommendations to the Lynden School District Board of Directors regarding long-range capital facility improvements.
+Established in the fall of 2022, this team of community members and staff members analyzed recommendations of a recent review of current facilities and enrollment forecasts, discussed program plans, and made recommendations to the Lynden School District Board of Directors regarding long-range capital facility improvements.
 Updates and information about the work involving the Facilities Planning Committee can be found here.

 Superintendent’s Student Advisory Committee